DSaunders/ExampleProfiler/README.md

 The example profiler does nothing except write `Profiler Attached` to the standard output of the application it is profiling (the Console, in the case of the example application included).

-This code is intended to be used as scaffolding for writing a new CLR profiler and for learning about CLR profilers.
+This code is intended to be used as scaffolding for writing a new CLR profiler and for learning about how these profilers work.

 As CLR profilers must be un-managed code, this repository is primarily C++.